CivicActions/ssp-toolkit/docs/controls/SA.md

 ### Part c)

+#### CivicActions Responsibility

+If the information needed to answer a question is not already included in the website's public-facing documentation, a ticket is created to determine whether the question is sufficiently general in nature to warrant adding the answer to the website's documentation.

 #### Drupal specific control support

 As a popular and well-used and maintained free and open source (FOSS) project, in the event that sought after documentation is not available on Drupal.org, it can usually be found in one of the many forums, mailing lists or StackExchange sites covering Drupal and its many contributed modules.